Nancy Glick Symposium

 About the Nancy Glick Symposium

-The Nancy Glick Symposium, created by the TWU Dental Hygiene Program in honor of Dr. Nancy Glick’s years of service and dedication to the program, provides alumni with informative content and continuing education credit.
+The Nancy Glick Symposium, created by the TWU Dental Hygiene Program in honor of Dr. Nancy Glick’s years of service and dedication to the program, provides the dental healthcare provider with informative content and continuing education credit.

 - 6 contact hours/6 CEUs awarded